westernacher-solutions/chrome-dev-workflow/README.md

 - The remote backend does not need to understand / enable CORS.
 - But you might need to disable the CSRF check at the backend.

+It has been tested with an AngularJs 1.6 based UI and a Spring Boot 1.5 backend.

 **Beware:** this browser instance is really insecure!
 It should be used for development purposes with trusted backends only.